xuyuji9000/unified-web-app-development-process/README.md

 4. Add the solution to the unified development process.

-## Architecture

-This section contain all parts of web app development and operations.
-Every part contain its own chanllenges and corresponding solutions.

 ## How to Contribute

 This is the easiest way to start contributing.
 It doesn't mean you should follow this way.